 Google Drive is a cloud-based service that offers the CWRU community with unlimited space for storing files.
-Before Drive if you wanted to access files from different computers or devices, you typically had to make separate copies.
-Updating one copy meant you had to manually update all the other versions, too.
-Drive simplifies your work by automatically synchronizing the latest version of your file across the web and all your devices.
+Drive simplifies your work by automatically synchronizing the latest version of your files across the web and all your devices.
 With Drive you may access files from the nearest smartphone, tablet or web browser and upload individual files as large as 5 terabytes in size.

 Learn more about the size and type of files that may by uploaded to Google Drive by visiting https://support.google.com/drive/answer/37603